 - The perception that being a programmer means being wealthy stems from this

 era, although even then it was only rarely true.
 Most games produced, even

 during this supposed golden age, were absolute garbage.

 - The idea that the source code for these games could be revealed, or given away

-had simply not occured to any commercial games developers at this time.
+had simply not occurred to any commercial games developers at this time.